Modern State of Fertility 2019

 Only 0.9% of women have a comprehensive understanding of IVF fertility treatments.

-Insight: Most women or couples not are able to get pregnant after one IVF treatment.
+Insight: Most women or couples are not able to get pregnant after one IVF treatment.

 Insight: The total cost of one cycle of IVF treatment is more than $5,000 USD.